Crust logoCrust

 select(options)

 Single selection from a list.
-Navigate with Up/Down (or k/j), confirm with Enter.
+Navigate with Up/Down or k/j, then confirm with Enter.
 Scrolls when the list exceeds maxVisible.

 const port = await select({